 No statutory, administrative or judicial authority directly addresses the treatment of a unit or any instrument similar to a unit for U.S. federal income tax purposes and, therefore, that treatment is not entirely clear.
-The acquisition of a unit should be treated for U.S. federal income tax purposes as the acquisition of one share of our Class A common stock and three-quarters of one warrant to acquire one share of our Class A common stock.
-For U.S. federal income tax purposes, each holder of a unit must allocate the purchase price paid by such holder for such unit between the one share of Class A common stock and the relative fair market value of each at the time of issuance.
-The price allocated to each share of Class A common stock and the three-quarters of one warrant should be the stockholder's tax basis in such share or three-quarters of one warrant, as the case may be.
-Any disposition of a unit should be treated for U.S. federal income tax purposes as a disposition of the share of Class A common stock and there-quarters of one warrant comprising the unit, and the amount realized on the disposition should be allocated between the Class A common stock and the three-quarters of one warrant based on their respective relative fair market values at the time of disposition.
-The separation of shares of Class A common stock and the combination of four three-quarter warrants into a single warrant should not be a taxable event for U.S. federal income tax purposes.
+The acquisition of a unit should be treated for U.S. federal income tax purposes as the acquisition of one share of our Class A common stock and one-half of one warrant to acquire one share of our Class A common stock.
+For U.S. federal income tax purposes, each holder of a unit must allocate the purchase price paid by such holder for such unit between the one share of Class A common stock and the one-half of one warrant based on the relative fair market value of each at the time of issuance.
+The price allocated to each share of Class A common stock and the one-half of one warrant should be the stockholder's tax basis in such share or one-half of one warrant, as the case may be.
+Any disposition of a unit should be treated for U.S. federal income tax purposes as a disposition of the share of Class A common stock and one-half of one warrant comprising the unit, and the amount realized on the disposition should be allocated between the Class A common stock and the one-half of one warrant based on their respective relative fair market values at the time of disposition.
+The separation of shares of Class A common stock and warrants comprising units and the combination of two halves of warrants into a single warrant should not be a taxable event for U.S. federal income tax purposes.